wldandan/my-nosql-exercise/README.md

-my-nosql-exercise
+My NoSQL Exercise
 ================

-My NoSQL Exercise is some exercises and demos about several kinds of NoSQL databases, and comparations between NoSQL and relation database.
+My NoSQL Exercise is some exercises and demos about several kinds of NoSQL databases, and comparisons between NoSQL and relational database.